autonity/docs.autonity.org/content/docs/developer/deploy-brownie/_index.md

 brownie run --network piccadilly deploy main <OWNER>
 ```

-Take note of the deployed address.
-This can be used as the address passed to the `--token` option of the `aut token` commands in order to interact with the deployed token.
+Take note of the address of the deployed contract.
+This can be used with the `--token` option of the `aut token` commands in order to interact with the deployed token.